I’d show more initiative. I’d tell my boss why I’m the best person for promotion. It never happened because I was afraid to ask for what I wanted.

 I contacted my professional hero several years ago.
 She was a university professor who filmed award-winning documentaries with her husband.
 She was flattered when I asked to learn more about her career and decisions that led to where she is today.
 All of us benefit from dialogue – especially if those conversations invite us into authentic discussions about our passions.

 Similarly, I meet with many individuals and speak to groups who are ready to make big changes in their lives, but don’t know where to start.
 Their questions encouraged me to develop and deliver workshops, design resources, and create materials, including blog posts (such as How to Write SMART Personal Goals), articles, and books, for those who wanted to want to create attainable goals and pursue their passions.
-My goal-setting book, Dreams to Action Trailblazer’s Guide, helps others create personal goals and provides direction.
+My personal goal-setting book, Dreams to Action Trailblazer’s Guide, helps others create personal goals and provides direction.
 The creation of this book was the direct result of my own search for helpful goal-setting tools when I needed them in my own life.

 5. Seek Inspiration from College Course Catalogs